Not everybody needs their entire knee replaced

 Improved operating room efficiencies

-- iUni G2 is delivered in a single, pre-sterilized kit a few days before surgery, which means no implant inventory for the hospital
+- iUni is delivered in a single, pre-sterilized kit in advance of surgery, which means limited implant inventory for the hospital

 - Pre-sterilized, disposable instruments mean easy set up and tear down